jonase/eastwood/README.next.md

 common in projects with Clojure/Java source files.
 You must explicitly enable it if you wish to see these warnings.

-If you explicitly specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, with this linter enabled (the default), it will warn about each file found that is not a Clojure/Java source file, i.e. its file name does not end with '.clj'.
+If you specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, then with this linter enabled it will warn about each file found that is not a Clojure/Java source file, i.e. if its file name does not end with '.clj'.

 ### `:no-ns-form-found`